boxdice/graphql-demo/README.md

 # GraphQL Sync Demo

 A simple demo showing how to use the Box and Dice GraphQL API to sync data.
 No GraphQL libraries, no ORMs, no extras - just a barebones example focused on syncing.
 It does not handle errors, include tests, or do rate limiting.
-In your own project you should consider using SDL (Schema Definition Language).

 Once the syncing is complete, you can open the `data.db` file in your favorite SQLite browser/editor to explore the downloaded data.

 ## Setup